|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-1/2 teaspoon salt (plus more for seasoning inside chicken)
+1/2 teaspoon kosher salt, plus more for seasoning inside chicken

-1/4 teaspoon ground black pepper (plus more for seasoning inside chicken)
+1/4 teaspoon freshly ground black pepper, plus more for seasoning inside chicken

 Gather the ingredients.

-Sprinkle the cavity of the chicken with salt and pepper.
+Sprinkle cavity of chicken with salt and pepper.

-In a small bowl, combine the 1/2 teaspoon of salt, 1/4 teaspoon black pepper, onion powder, thyme, paprika, garlic powder, onion powder, and olive oil.
-Rub all over the chicken.
+In a small bowl, combine 1/2 teaspoon of salt, 1/4 teaspoon black pepper, onion powder, thyme, paprika, garlic powder, and olive oil.
+Rub all over chicken.

-Using oven mitts, carefully remove the hot skillet from the oven.
-Put the chicken in the skillet and return to the oven.
-Reduce the oven temperature to 400 F.
+Using oven mitts, carefully remove hot skillet from oven.
+Put chicken in skillet and return to oven.
+Reduce oven temperature to 400 F.

-Let the chicken stand for about 10 minutes before carving.
+Let chicken stand for about 10 minutes before carving.